robertdesonierjr/Getting-and-Cleaning-Data-Course-Project/codeBook.md

 (4) Appropriately label the data set with descriptive variable names.
 (5) From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity     and each subject.

-Each step is described in sequence below.
+Each step in the sequence is described in more detail below.